snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/configuring-how-events-sent/index.md

 ### `keepalive` option for Collector requests

 The keepalive feature in the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) indicates that the request should be allowed to outlive the webpage that initiated it.
-It enables requests to the Snowplow collector to complete even if the page is closed or navigated away from.
+It enables requests to the Snowplow Collector to complete even if the page is closed or navigated away from.

 This option is enabled by default.